The Black Colt: Mari people

 In a tale from the Mari people published by folklorist Xenofont A. Chetkarev with the title "Арап" ("Arap"), an old couple long to have a child.
 A witch gives the man an onion and advises him to give it to his wife.
 The woman eats it and throws the peels outside the window.
 Their mare eats the peels.
 Some time later, a boy is born to the couple and a foal to the mare.
 Seventeen years later, the man goes away on business and the wife is having an affair.
 She comments with her lover that she wants to get rid of her son, and the lover advises her to poison his food, and to give him a shirt that will kill him.
 With the foal's warnings, the boy escapes.
 Having failed twice, she feigns illness and asks for the foal's heart and lungs as remedy.
 When her husband returns, the woman convinces her husband to kill their son's horse.
 The boy asks for one last ride on the horse, then circles around their house for a few times.
 He shouts at his father that the woman has a lover, bids him goodbye, and rides away to the forest.
 At a safe distance, Ivan (the boy's name) reaches a meadow and goes to drink water form a pond.
 The horse advises Ivan to drink from the pond only once, but he does twice and his skin becomes dark.
 The horse then tells him to go on without him, but it will come to his aid.
 Later, Ivan, still looking like a dark-skinned person, goes to a nearby kingdom and finds work with the king under the name "Arap".
 First, the king orders him to fell down an old large oak; Ivan simply pushes its trunk to the ground.
 Next, the king sends him to the garden to uproot the old apple trees and plant new ones; with the help of the horse, Ivan fulfills the task.
 The king's third daughter, the princess, then declares she will marry the Arap, and, despite her sisters' complaints, insists on her decision.
 Some time later, war breaks out, and the king's two sons-in-law are drafted.
 Ivan (as "Arap") asks for a horse, for he will join them.
 Out of sight, he kills the horse and summons his loyal foal.
-The animal tells Ivan to enter its right ear and come out out its left ear; he becomes a handsome youth with gleaming golden armor.
+The animal tells Ivan to enter its right ear and come out of its left ear; he becomes a handsome youth with gleaming golden armor.
 Ivan rushes to the battlefield, defeats the enemies, and, with a whip, strikes his the elder princesses' husbands, then flees back home to resume his Arap identity.
 The events happen twice more, and Ivan returns to his humble hut in the garden.
 After the third time, the horse tells Ivan he can ditch the Arap identity, and says farewell to him.
 Meanwhile, the youngest princess brings some food to the Arap in his hut, and sees a golden-maned horse galloping away from the hut.
 She enters the hut and sees normal Ivan.
 The boy tells he was the Arap, and explains he was the one who whipped the princess's brothers-in-law.
 She then introduces Ivan to the king, who agrees to marry them to each other.